HezBoomin/eshop/README.md

 The code could become repetitive if we use the same setup, so it would be good if we use the prior setups and initial variables to reduce redundancies.

+## Module 2 - Reflection

+### List the code quality issue(s) that you fixed during the exercise and explain your strategy on fixing them.

+The quailty issue that I fix is Unused import.
+It's pretty straight forward to fix this quality issue, that is to delete the unused import.
+Inside Product.java there's an unused import that i just delete right away.
+To make the code cleaner, I also delete some unused import in other files.

+### Look at your CI/CD workflows (GitHub)/pipelines (GitLab).
+Do you think the current implementation has met the definition of Continuous Integration and Continuous Deployment?
+Explain the reasons (minimum 3 sentences)!

+Yes it implemented Continuous Integration and Continuous Deployment.
+Everytime I push my code to GitHub, there are tools such ass JUnit, OSSF Scorecard, and Sonarcloud to test my code so my code is integreted and verified.
+I also implement automatic deployment with Koyeb using a Dockerfile.